+Pain or difficulty with running?
+Injured on the field or court?
+ActiveLife's team is here to help.
 Sport physiotherapy is a specialized practice offered only by therapists with advanced post-graduate education in the field.
-The only therapists in northern Nova Scotia with post-graduate special education in sports physiotherapy work at ActiveLife; Shannon Estabrooks has a Diploma in Sport Physiotherapy and JR Marshall completed a Masters in Sport Physiotherapy.
+The only therapists in northern Nova Scotia with post-graduate certification in sport physiotherapy work at ActiveLife; Shannon Estabrooks has a Diploma in Sport Physiotherapy and JR Marshall completed a Masters in Sport Physiotherapy.

 Sport Physiotherapy focuses on evaluation, treatment, performance enhancement and injury prevention of athletes.
 Components of this practice include functional testing, bracing or protective equipment recommendations, sport taping, and return to sport planning.
 We have an interest in supporting and rehabilitating athletes of all ages and levels, from the weekend warrior to the professional.